Japanese economic miracle: High increasing stage (1954–1972)

-After gaining support from the United States and achieving domestic economic reform, Japan's economy was able to soar from the 1950s to the 1970s.
-Furthermore, Japan also completed its process toward industrialization and became the first developed nation in East Asia.
+After regaining its pre-war standard of living in the mid-1950s, Japan's economy soared until the early 1970s.
+Between 1957 and 1973, the country saw an annualised growth rate of around 10% in terms of GNP.
+In 1964, Japan joined the OECD, which had been established three years earlier and has been widely regarded as one of the primary indicators of developed nation status.
+At the time, Japan was the only member from the Pacific Asia and Oceania region until Australia joined in 1971, followed by New Zealand in 1973 and South Korea in 1996.
+That same year, Japan hosted the Tokyo Olympics, and large infrastructure projects such as the Shinkansen and expressways were completed to accommodate the increased demand for transport brought about by the event.

 The Japanese Economic Yearbooks from 1967 to 1971 witnessed a significant increase.
 In 1967, the yearbook said: the Japanese economy in 1966 thus made an advance more rapidly than previously expected.
 In 1968, the yearbook said that the Japanese economy continued to make a sound growth after it had a bottom in the autumn of 1965.
 The words "increase", "growth" and "upswing" filled the summaries of the yearbooks from 1967 to 1971.
-The reasons for Japan to complete industrialization are also complicated, and the major characteristic of this time is the influence of governmental policies of the Hayato Ikeda administration, vast consumption, and vast export.
+The reasons for Japan to complete industrialization are also complicated, and the major characteristic of this time is the influence of government policies of the Hayato Ikeda administration, vast consumption, and vast export.